dmcgits/dmcgits.github.io/mds/ISE102/week3_notes.md

 When we have multiple conditions in life, they.. depend.

-> "Okay, I'll go to the party."
-Sharmeen said, and then "IF Bruno Johnson is going."
+> "Okay, I'll go to the party," Sharmeen sighed, "IF Bruno Johnson is going."
-> ".. or Claus Hansomme." she further specified, after a pause.
+> ".. or Claus Hansomme." she added, looking into the distance.

 With the help of the **logical operator `||`**, that's two pipe symbols (above `enter`), we can check for **A _or_ B**.